Emvnn/CS_Books/Distributed Systems/README.md

 Regardless of which textbook or secondary sources you choose, studying distributed systems requires reading research papers.
 A great list can be found [here](http://dsrg.pdos.csail.mit.edu/papers/), and we highly recommend joining your local chapter of [Papers We Love](https://paperswelove.org/).

----

-Let me know if you need any modifications! 😊